 The narrator of Taking Flight’s Zoom play for families First Three Drops, played by Sam Bees, opens the show with an admission that he may lack the necessary words to tell the legendary story of Taliesin.
 In doing so, he speaks to children’s anxieties about being able to adequately express themselves through language, and to theatre-makers’ current doubts about the relevance and future viability of their work.
 Happily, over forty-five minutes of inspired silliness – replete with a “beautiful, powerful, fabulous” sorceress, a manic chicken, a cauldron filled with magic potion, and an oversized baby enthusiastically filling up his extremely smelly nappy – this small but perfectly-formed company overcomes the limitations of a tiny budget, and the demands of performing in split-screen and in close-up, to create a joyous entertainment that enlarges the focus of Zoom beyond the talking head.

-First Three Drops is the origins story of mythical Welsh bard Taliesin, who starts out as a humble boy-servant named Gwion.
+First Three Drops by Elise Davison is the origins story of mythical Welsh bard Taliesin, who starts out as a humble boy-servant named Gwion.
 The aforementioned “beautiful, powerful, fabulous” sorceress Ceridwen, tasks Gwion with stirring her white witch’s brew for a year and a day, warning him not to drink any as its first three drops will enable him to know “everything there is to know”.
 Gwion accidentally spills three drops on his thumb, which he consumes upon suckling his burn, and suddenly he is aware of a vast range of facts including; “Vincent van Gogh painted Starry Night” and “the mouth of a starfish is also it’s bum”.
 Endowed with such capacious knowledge, the errant Gwion is able to magically transform himself into various animals, which Taking Flight takes great delight in depicting, and thereby elude the wrathful Ceridwen who gives chase.

 A cast of four sustains a high level of energy throughout the play, which is typical of theatre for young people, though the vividness of the acting in this case is somewhat enhanced by the use of British Sign Language (BSL) and Sign Supported English.
 Each actor communicates on both a gestural and oral level, so that the screen captures performances that are, by definition, as physical as much as spoken.
 The production is therefore accessible to non-hearing audiences, while offering those able to hear the intriguing prospect of watching actors parallel the signed word with the spoken word.
 The Zoom broadcast also facilitates Closed Captioning and Audio Descriptions, widening the range of accessibility to audiences and foregrounding a multiplicity of communicative modes through which the story is told.